 Featuring world leaders in cancer research to learn about groundbreaking work on cancer stem cells.

-1K likes for The Global Society for Genetics and Genome Biology - GSGGB Facebook Page, thank-you to all of our followers!
+1K likes for Global Society for Genetics and Genome Biology - GSGGB Facebook Page, thank-you to all of our followers!

 Bringing together world-renowned experts to shed light on the pioneering work in molecular medicine research done in Toronto, with an emphasis on genome editing.